 Taking Apart The Canon RF 600mm f/11 IS STM

-Photography lovers’ full break-down of one of Canon’s newest lenses.
+Photography lovers from lensrentals.com provide a full breakdown of one of Canon’s newest lenses.

 Here I sit, the guy who gets poetic writing about tiny resolution differences in high-priced wide-aperture lenses, having just bought this lens.
 Its aperture is in the diffraction-softening range.
 The manufacturer’s (pronounced better than reality) MTF charts aren’t very good.

 So why did I buy this pig?
 Because it could fit a need, of course.
 Despite the religious fervor with which some worship certain lenses and brands, despite my complaints about this lens’ astigmatism or that lens’ corners, it always comes down to ‘does it do the job?’.

 I spend a week a month at a vacation home on a lagoon next to a wildlife refuge.
 Photography is not why I go.
 It’s downtime and I don’t take a bunch of gear.
 But sometimes I see really cool birds or reptiles and wish I could get a picture.
 The reptiles are often alligators, so I wish to take that picture from a distance.
 So if the Canon RF 600mm f/11 can get me ‘internet acceptable’ images for $699 and 2 pounds, it would be worthwhile.
 (I rented the camera, I still haven’t committed to a mirrorless system yet.
 Commitment, well, it’s not my strength.)